nicolamelluso/science-novelty/README.md

 ## Citation

 If you use the code from this repository, please cite the following paper:
  > *Arts S., Melluso N., Veugelers R. (2023).
-Beyond Citations: Text-Based Metrics for Assessing Novelty and its Impact in Scientific Publications*
+Beyond Citations: Text-Based Metrics for Assessing Novelty and its Impact in Scientific Publications. https://doi.org/10.48550/arXiv.2309.16437*

 ## Overview